publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s402.md

     Amendment by [Pub.
 L. 90–495][/us/pl/90/495] effective Aug.
 23, 1968, see [section 37 of Pub.
 L. 90–495][/us/pl/90/495/s37], set out as a note under [section 101 of this title][/us/usc/t23/s101].

+ __Increasing Public Awareness of the Dangers of Drug-Impaired Driving__

+[Pub.
+L. 114–94, div.
+A, title IV, § 4009][/us/pl/114/94/s4009], Dec.
+4, 2015, [129 Stat.
+1511][/us/stat/129/1511], provided that:

+>     “(a)  __Additional Actions__  __.—__

+>     The Administrator of the National Highway Traffic Safety Administration, in consultation with the White House Office of National Drug Control Policy, the Secretary of Health and Human Services, State highway safety offices, and other interested parties, as determined by the Administrator, shall identify and carry out additional actions that should be undertaken by the Administration to assist States in their efforts to increase public awareness of the dangers of drug-impaired driving, including the dangers of driving while under the influence of heroin or prescription opioids.

+>     “(b)  __Report__  __.—__

+>     Not later than 60 days after the date of enactment of this Act \[Dec.
+4, 2015\], the Administrator shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report that describes the additional actions undertaken by the Administration pursuant to subsection (a).”

  __Regulatory Authority; State Matching Requirements; Grant Application and Deadline__

 [Pub.
-L. 112–141, div.
-C, title I, § 31101(d)][/us/pl/112/141/s31101/d]–(f), July 6, 2012, [126 Stat.
-733][/us/stat/126/733], provided that:
+L. 114–94, div.
+A, title IV, § 4001(d)][/us/pl/114/94/s4001/d]–(f), Dec.
+4, 2015, [129 Stat.
+1498][/us/stat/129/1498], provided that:

 >     “(d)  __Regulatory Authority__  __.—__

->     Grants awarded under this subtitle \[subtitle A (§§ 31101–31109) of title I of div.
-C of [Pub.
-L. 112–141][/us/pl/112/141], see Tables for classification\] shall be in accordance with regulations issued by the Secretary \[of Transportation\].
+>     Grants awarded under this title \[title IV of div.
+A of [Pub.
+L. 114–94][/us/pl/114/94], see Tables for classification\] shall be carried out in accordance with regulations issued by the Secretary \[of Transportation\].

 >     “(e)  __State Matching Requirements__  __.—__

->     If a grant awarded under this subtitle requires a State to share in the cost, the aggregate of all expenditures for highway safety activities made during any fiscal year by the State and its political subdivisions (exclusive of Federal funds) for carrying out the grant (other than planning and administration) shall be available for the purpose of crediting the State during such fiscal year for the non-Federal share of the cost of any project under this subtitle (other than planning or administration) without regard to whether such expenditures were actually made in connection with such project.
+>     If a grant awarded under chapter 4 of title 23, United States Code, requires a State to share in the cost, the aggregate of all expenditures for highway safety activities made during a fiscal year by the State and its political subdivisions (exclusive of Federal funds) for carrying out the grant (other than planning and administration) shall be available for the purpose of crediting the State during such fiscal year for the non-Federal share of the cost of any other project carried out under chapter 4 of title 23, United States Code (other than planning or administration), without regard to whether such expenditures were made in connection with such project.

 >     “(f)  __Grant Application and Deadline__  __.—__

->     To receive a grant under this subtitle, a State shall submit an application, and the Secretary shall establish a single deadline for such applications to enable the award of grants early in the next fiscal year.”
+>     To receive a grant under chapter 4 of title 23, United States Code, a State shall submit an application, and the Secretary shall establish a single deadline for such applications to enable the award of grants early in the next fiscal year.”

+Similar provisions were contained in the following prior acts:

+    [Pub.
+L. 112–141, div.
+C, title I, § 31101(d)][/us/pl/112/141/s31101/d]–(f), July 6, 2012, [126 Stat.
+733][/us/stat/126/733].

  __Safe Routes to School Program__